“But I have this against you: You have left your first love.

 All of this is easily said; most assuredly, it is not easily done.
 How swiftly the alien worms of pride, selfish ambition, haste, distraction, and preoccupation encroach upon the holy rose!

-But here is good news: The Lord is committed to guarding the rose.
+But here is good news: The Lord himself is committed to guarding the rose.
 He has given us a new heart, a holy heart; and he has told us that he will watch over it with all of his heart.
 He has sealed it for himself.
 He has said, “I am a jealous God.”
 The triune God of the Bible has sworn: “Though dark, secret loves beckon and entice my children and my Bride, they will not prevail.”

 In all of this there is his part, and there is our part.